sebastianrevuelta/Chess/README.md

 ** Note: Credentials to atabase should be configured in resources/config.properties file **

+You can access to the application through:

+    localhost:8087/chess

 You can find some SQL Injections, Cross Site Scripting, Path Traversal and so on.
-Some of the most important OWASP TOP 10 vulneraqbilities.
+Some of the most important OWASP TOP 10 vulnerabilities.